 You have two options if you review the IRS changes and realize that you made a mistake but the IRS didn’t fully correct it.

-In some cases, you may realize that you made an error and should have paid more in taxes.
-A CP13 is not saying that you don’t owe more, that you filed your return properly, or that you won’t be audited in the future.
+Notice CP13 is not saying that you don’t owe more, that you filed your return properly, or that you won’t be audited in the future.

-What if I Completely Agree with the IRS?
+What if I completely agree with the IRS?